 7. Voicemail transcription

-Voicemail transcriptions make it easy to skim through voicemail messages so you don’t have to spend time listening to every message.
+With voicemail transcriptions, you can easily skim through voicemail messages and stop wasting time listening to every message.
 When you’re out of the office, you can automatically forward voicemail transcriptions to any email address, so you never miss voicemails.

 8. Call analytics